-Why West Side Story Co-Stars Rachel Zegler and Josh Andres Rivera Are Fueling Dating Rumors - E!
+West Side Story Co-Stars Rachel Zegler and Josh Andres Rivera Are Dating - E!
 Online

 In the Oscar-nominated film, Josh, 26, played Chino, a Shark gang member who set up with Maria before she meets Tony (Ansel Elgort) at the school dance.

 Dating rumors have been spreading about Rachel and Josh for over a year.
-The two often post videos and pics together on social media, which has led fans to think they could be a couple, though they haven't explicitly confirmed the nature of their relationship.
+The two often post videos and pics together on social media, which first led fans to think they're a couple.

 Around Valentine's Day last year, Rachel tweeted, "i love josh andres rivera."